NOAA-OWP/ngen/doc/PYTHON_ROUTING.md

 [t-route](https://github.com/NOAA-OWP/t-route) is the routing framework developed by NOAA-OWP.

-The basic outline of steps needed to run the Remote Nexus Class with MPI is:
+The basic outline of steps needed to run Python Routing is:
   * [Set up pybind11](DEPENDENCIES.md#pybind11)

   * The t-route module is handled as a Git Submodule, located at extern/t-route.
 To initialize the submodule: